Eagles New OC Speaks out on QB Jalen Hurts

 “He’s always coming wanting more things to work on, wanting more things regarding fundamentals, timing, understanding the scheme.
 He’s hungry for more.
 Those are the guys that are always fun to work with.”

 Mannion is entering his first season as Eagles offensive coordinator.
-It will also be only the third season of his coaching career.
+It will also only be the third season of his coaching career.

 Mannion served as Green Bay Packers quarterbacks coach in 2025.